Sunscreen: History

-It was Emil Klarfeld who identified two substances Salicylicacidbenzylester and Benzylcinnamic acid ester that absorb in the requested range.
+It was Emil Klarfeld who identified two substances, salicylicacidbenzylester and benzylcinnamic acid ester, that absorb in the requested range.
 He formulated a product with these two ingredients and the company Lehn & Fink launched the product under the Dorothy Gray brand.

-Followed by the first sunscreen, invented in Australia by chemist H.A.
-Milton Blake, in 1932 formulating with the UV filter Tannic acid at a concentration of 10%.
+This was followed by the first sunscreen, invented in Australia by chemist H.A.
+Milton Blake, in 1932 formulating with the UV filter tannic acid at a concentration of 10%.
 Its protection was verified by the University of Adelaide.
 Research into new products continued unabated in the 1930s.
 In Germany, the physicist Erich Merkel (1886-1974) and his colleague Christian Wiegand (1901-1978), a chemist, wanted to find out whether it was possible to form pigment on human skin through solar radiation without sunburn.
 They thought that a substance that absorbs between 320 nm and 290 nm should prevent the skin from reddening but allow the tanning rays to pass through.
 Merkel and Wiegand worked at IG Farben in the physics laboratory in Elberfeld.
 Merkel tested the first filter substances identified by Wiegand in practice.
 He climbed Corvatsch and the Jungfraujoch to do this.
 The experiments were encouraging.
 Now the researchers tested their further developments on female employees in the laboratory.
 They stuck jars of the substances on their backs, forearms, or thighs and measured the effect; novantisolic acid turned out to be the best candidate.
 The substance was patented as a sunscreen protection agent in Germany in 1933 and a year later in the United States.
 IG Farben founded a subsidiary, Drugofa, with the aim of launching a product with the active ingredient on the market under the name Delial.
 In 1936, L'Oreal released its first sunscreen product, formulated by French chemist Eugène Schueller.

 The US military was an early adopter of sunscreen.
 In 1944, as the hazards of sun overexposure became apparent to soldiers stationed in the Pacific tropics at the height of World War II, Benjamin Green, an airman and later a pharmacist, produced Red Vet Pet (for Red Veterinary Petrolatum) for the US military.
 Sales boomed when Coppertone improved and commercialized the substance under the Coppertone girl and Bain de Soleil branding in the early 1950s.
 In 1946, Austrian chemist Franz Greiter introduced a product, called Gletscher Crème (Glacier Cream), subsequently became the basis for the company Piz Buin, named in honor of the mountain where Greiter allegedly received the sunburn.